Why AI Centaurs need Git excludesFile aka why global .gitignore files are useful

-Before we dive into the problem, let’s set the stage for all the terms which maybe new to someone.
+Before we dive into the problem, let's set the stage for all the terms that might be new to someone.

 AI Centaur

-I have recently heard this also referred to as an “AI Native”, no doubt a play on “Digital Native” - but Centaurs are a better term in isolation and paired with Reverse-Centaur (see the link above for this is).
+I have recently heard this also referred to as an "AI Native," no doubt a play on "Digital Native" — but Centaurs are a better term in isolation and paired with Reverse-Centaur (see the link above for this).

 AGENTS files

-A key detail on AGENTS files though is while there is a standard name, there is no standard for the content - just recommendations that your favourite AI agent/tool should use.
+A key detail about AGENTS files is that while there is a standard name, there is no standard for the content — just recommendations that your favorite AI agent/tool should use.

 Problem

-In theory, teams could commit their AGENTS file to the repo, and everyone in the team benefits from a single file.
-However, this seems to fail in 2 ways
+In theory, teams could commit their AGENTS file to the repo, and everyone in the team would benefit from a single file.
+However, this seems to fail in two ways:

-1. Most teams I have worked with do not have a standard AI tool plan and each developer is using their own favourite (some maybe not even using a tool) - this does mean each tool will want to tweak this differently or could hallucinate in odd ways getting context it does not expect or understand.
-In theory this should not be an issue, especially if you handcraft your AGENTS file - but theory and practise don’t always align… especially with LLMs.
+Most teams I have worked with do not have a standard AI tool plan, and each developer is using their own favorite (some maybe not even using a tool).
+This means each tool will want to tweak this differently or could hallucinate in odd ways by getting context it does not expect or understand.
+In theory, this should not be an issue, especially if you handcraft your AGENTS file — but theory and practice don't always align... especially with LLMs.

-Recently though, I found core.excludesFile which is a setting in Git, which allows one to set a specific file to use inconjuction with the standard .gitignore in your project.
-Why this is useful is one can set this to point to a file in their home directory and set the global config for Git… which means every Git project will use that and this will let you or an AI Centaur you know put the AGENTS file in say ~/.config/.gitIgnore and then use the command git config --global core.excludesFile ~/.config/.gitIgnoreto set the file and problem solved!
+Recently, though, I found core.excludesFile, which is a setting in Git that allows you to set a specific file to use in conjunction with the standard .gitignore in your project.
+Why this is useful is that you can set this to point to a file in your home directory and set the global config for Git... which means every Git project will use that.
+This will let you (or an AI Centaur you know) put the AGENTS file in say, ~/.config/.gitignore and then use the command:

 Maybe you don't need the config?

-While writing this up, I learnt you don’t even need to set this as there is already a default value of $XDG_CONFIG_HOME/git/ignore set and if (like I think many people) have not set the XDG_CONFIG_HOME environment variable then it falls back to $HOME/.config/git/ignore.
+While writing this up, I learned that you don't even need to set this, as there is already a default value of $XDG_CONFIG_HOME/git/ignore set.
+If (like I think many people) you haven't set the XDG_CONFIG_HOME environment variable, it falls back to $HOME/.config/git/ignore.

 Bonus trick

-Also from the documentation, I learnt another trick
+Also from the documentation, I learned another trick:

-$GIT_DIR is the .git folder in the root of your project (normally - Git allows you to customise everything)
+($GIT_DIR`` is the .git` folder in the root of your project — normally.
+Git allows you to customize everything.)